pluggyai/meu-pluggy/README.md

 <img src="./assets//meupluggy_authorized.png" width=70%>

-Using the `client_id` and `client_secret` recover before you will be able to pull your information using our [SDKs, Integrations and more](https://docs.pluggy.ai), and feel free to reach out at our [Discord Server](https://discord.gg/M55jsC8S)
+Using the `client_id` and `client_secret` recovered before you will be able to pull your information using our [SDKs, Integrations and more](https://docs.pluggy.ai), and feel free to reach out at our [Discord Server](https://discord.gg/M55jsC8S)